 Melinda French Gates will resign from her position as co-chair and trustee at Gates Foundation after two years if either she or Bill Gates finds they are unable to continue to work constructively together, the philanthropy has said.

-Bill and Melinda decided to part ways last month after 27 years of their marriage, terming it as “irretrievably broken”.
+Bill and Melinda decided to part ways last month after 27 years of marriage, terming it “irretrievably broken”.

 In their divorce announcement in May, Bill and Melinda fully committed to continuing to work together at the foundation to advance its program and policy objectives.

 However, to ensure the continuity of the foundation’s work “if after two years either decide they cannot continue to work together as co-chairs, French Gates will resign her position as co-chair and trustee,” said a statement from the philanthropy on Wednesday.

 “In such a case, French Gates would receive personal resources from Gates for her philanthropic work.
 These resources would be completely separate from the foundation’s endowment, which would not be affected,” the statement added.

 Further, Bill and Melinda also committed $15 billion in new resources to the foundation to continue its work to fight poverty, disease, and inequity in the US and around the world, Bill and Melinda Gates Foundation CEO Mark Suzman announced on Wednesday.

 The foundation will expand the number of trustees to add diversity of perspectives, strengthen governance, she added.